-Studies have found that approximately 12 percent of Americans are at risk of a zinc deficiency.
-Furthermore, about 40 percent of elderly Americans will experience a zinc deficiency in their life due to decreased absorption rates and inadequate intake of foods rich in zinc.
+Studies have found that approximately 12 percent of Americans are at risk of zinc deficiency.
+Furthermore, about 40 percent of older Americans will experience a zinc deficiency due to decreased absorption rates and inadequate intake of zinc-rich foods.

 Zinc Rich Foods

-The body does not have a specialized storage system; therefore, it is essential that you maintain a steady supply of zinc rich foods.
-So what are some of the best sources of zinc?
-Zinc is found in foods including –
+The body does not have a specialized storage system; therefore, you must maintain a steady supply of zinc-rich foods.
+So, what are some of the best sources of zinc?
+Foods containing zinc include:

 - Seafood and oysters